-‘BB19’ Season Finale Is In Three Weeks And There Are Still Eight Houseguests, How Will We Get To Final Three?
+‘BB19’ Season Finale Is In Three Weeks And There Are Still Eight Houseguests — How Will We Get To Final Three?

 According to Big Brother Network, there has to be both a double eviction and a surprise eviction planned so that the numbers work.
 As an example, if a Double Eviction happens on September 7, that would bring the houseguest count to five.
 Last season there was a special surprise eviction that took place on a Monday with the feeds down.
 If that were to happen again this season, the BB19 house would have four residents.
 On September 14, the final live vote to evict would take place, and the Final Three would be set.

 CBS and Big Brother have yet to clue us in on a true schedule for the final three weeks of the season.
-The saying for Big Brother has always been, “expect the unexpected” and there may still be surprises coming for the houseguests and fans.
+The saying for Big Brother has always been “expect the unexpected,” and there may still be surprises coming for the houseguests and fans.

 Many fans of BB19 are very disappointed in some of the houseguests who recently have displayed unacceptable behavior.
 Social media is ablaze with viewers calling for the expulsion of both Jason Dent and Matt Cline from the game.
 While Big Brother has a history of problem houseguests, they have never pulled someone out of the game over a comment. but did put a disclaimer at the beginning of each episode one year.
 As for the blatant ignoring of the rules, Matt has been allowed to get away with it all week and has yet to have faced a true consequence.
 It looks like he will remain on the CBS payroll a little longer.